Chart Color Schemes

 Forest Hill's health metrics are close to national benchmarks.

-Common health conditions are slightly more prevalent than average among both younger and older age cohorts.
-Private health cover is relatively low at approximately 51% of the total population (~5,782 people).
-The most common medical conditions are arthritis and mental health issues, affecting 7.8% and 7.5% of residents respectively.
-70.2% of residents declare themselves completely clear of medical ailments compared to 0% across Greater Melbourne.
-As of 31 December 20XX, 22.3% of residents are aged 65 and over (2,525 people).
-This is broadly in line with the general population's health profile.
+Common health conditions are slightly more prevalent than average across both younger and older age cohorts.
+Private health cover is relatively low at approximately 51% of the total population (around 5,787 people).
+The most common medical conditions in the area are arthritis and mental health issues, affecting 7.8% and 7.5% of residents respectively.
+About 70.2% of residents declare themselves completely clear of medical ailments, compared to 0% across Greater Melbourne.
+The area has 22.3% of residents aged 65 and over (around 2,527 people), broadly in line with the general population's health profile.

 Frequently Asked Questions - Health